php-dev-br/laravel-doc-pt-br/middleware.md

 As you can see, if the given `age` is less than or equal to `200`, the middleware will return an HTTP redirect to the client; otherwise, the request will be passed further into the application.
 To pass the request deeper into the application (allowing the middleware to "pass"), call the `$next` callback with the `$request`.

 It's best to envision middleware as a series of "layers" HTTP requests must pass through before they hit your application.
 Each layer can examine the request and even reject it entirely.

-> {tip} All middleware are resolved via the [service container](container.md), so you may type-hint any dependencies you need within a middleware's constructor.

 ### Before & After Middleware